manuelpuyol/regie/README.md

 12. As an admin, I want to create a course :heavy_check_mark:

-13. As an admin, I want to assign a course to a quarter
+13. As an admin, I want to assign a course to a quarter :heavy_check_mark:
-  1. A course may be offered on multiple quarters
+  1. A course may be offered on multiple quarters :heavy_check_mark:

 ### Setting up the app